Nitrokey/nitrokey-app/README.md

    Select Convert, check "compressed" option and then "Save"

 =Internals=
-All configuration data including OTP secrets are stored in clear text in the flash of Crypto Stick's Microcontroller.
+All configuration data including OTP secrets are stored in clear text in the flash of Nitrokey's Microcontroller.
 This is not tamper resistant and may only be used for low to medium security requirements.

 By default the OTP serial number is OpenPGP Card's serial number.
 It can be changed within the GUI.
 The USB device serial number is set to the card's serial number when the device powers up.